 - All graduate transcripts

-- Two or three letters of recommendation, at least two of which are written by licensed psychologists with direct knowledge of your supervised, doctoral practicum experiences.
+- Three letters of recommendation, at least two of which are written by licensed psychologists with direct knowledge of your supervised, doctoral practicum experiences.

 The internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking related information from any intern applicant.
 UH&CS follows APPIC policy regarding offers and acceptance.
 These policies may be viewed online at www.appic.org.